seojuice

 The IP-allowlist side has a different but related problem.
 Cloudflare's Thibault Meunier and Mari Galicer, who shepherded the Web Bot Auth proposal at the IETF, framed it this way in their May 2025 post: "connections from the crawling service might be shared by multiple users, such as in the case of privacy proxies and VPNs, and these ranges, often maintained by cloud providers, change over time."
 An allowlist that was correct on Monday can be wrong by Friday.

-The agent-traffic shift makes the old stack worse.
-When a crawler is acting on behalf of an individual user from inside a chat session, the source profile fragments.
-Cloudflare flagged the framing change directly: "Bots are no longer directed only by the bot owners, but also by individual end users to act on their behalf."
+The agent-traffic shift makes this worse: when a crawler acts on behalf of an individual user from inside a chat session, the source profile fragments.
+Cloudflare flagged the change directly: "Bots are no longer directed only by the bot owners, but also by individual end users to act on their behalf."

 A signed request from Google's agent follows the shape documented in Cloudflare's reference docs and Google's developer guide.
 Approximate form, with the keyid abbreviated: